mindcombatant/fortunes-various/README.md

 [Blubb-O's Drive-Thru Whale](blubbos) is a collection of non sequitur quotes from the "character" in Homestar Runner that I got by searching through each page in [the Homestar Runner Wiki's list of appearances](http://www.hrwiki.org/wiki/Category:Drive-Thru_Whale_Filmography) for dialogue, as well as quickly going through and transcribing the lines from each Strong Bad's Cool Game for Attractive People episode, with a bit of creative liberty for the lines that are more of a dialogue.

+[Senor Cardgage](cardgage) is a collection of non sequitur quotes from the "character" in Homestar Runner that I got by searching through each page in [the Homestar Runner Wiki's list of appearances](http://www.hrwiki.org/wiki/Category:Senor_Cardgage_Filmography) for dialogue.

 [D4 Fortune Cookies](d4) are messages that you can get from the fortune cookies in [D4: Dark Dreams Don't Die](https://store.steampowered.com/app/358090/D4_Dark_Dreams_Dont_Die_Season_One/) according to [this achievement guide](https://www.trueachievements.com/viewcomment.aspx?commentid=851769).

 [Homsar](homsar) is a collection of non sequitur quotes from the character in Homestar Runner that I got by searching through each page in [the Homestar Runner Wiki's list of appearances](http://www.hrwiki.org/wiki/Category:Homsar_Filmography) for dialogue.

 [Homestar Runner Fortune Cookies](hsr) are messages you can get from the fortune cookies in the [Homestar Runner Fortune Cookie "game"](https://homestarrunner.com/fortune) according to [the corresponding Homestar Runner Wiki page](http://www.hrwiki.org/wiki/Fortune_Cookies#List_of_Fortunes).

+[Jargon File](jargon) are entries in the 4.2.0 version of [the Jargon File](http://www.jargon.org/) by Eric S. Raymond <esr@thyrsus.com>, originally converted to fortune(6) file format by Rob Kaper <cap@capsi.cx>, archived [here](https://web.archive.org/web/20010409061912/http://cx.capsi.com/code-jargonfortunes.html), and thus, is actually licenced under the [GPL](GPL).
+I've done some small work to clean up some messy formatting that seems to have resulted from the conversion process.

 [Katrina's Words of Wisdom](katrina) are messages from the fortune telling panther Katrina on the NookLink Animal Crossing: New Horizons companion "app" in the Nintendo Switch Online smartphone app, according to [the Nookipedia entry on the subject](https://nookipedia.com/wiki/Katrina/Words_of_Wisdom).